denxeiy/gitbare.nvim/README.md

 }
 ```
 You can take this block of code and put in lazy or download file from repo and put it in your directory, where stored all of your plugins.
-I only use Lazy plugin manager, so here is setup config for lazy.
+I only use Lazy plugin manager, so here is setup config for lazy only.

 If you got other plugin manager - i hope you'll figure out how install gitbare.nvim.
 If not - leave a issue and we'll figure it out together eventually.